adrihans/Decoding_NER_Biases/docs/index.md

 Having a cleaned and good sentence template, we could then look for datasets containing first names and some attached information relative to the fields we wanted to study.
 We used four different datasets:
 - The one of the article, giving, as we said, a list of first names for each gender and ethnical categories.
 - The US baby names at the national level
-- The made available by the Open Data Website of New York City.
+- The `Popular Baby Names` dataset made available by the Open Data Website of New York City.
 - The US baby names dataset at the state level.

-With those datasets, we could get a random sentence from the template, and replace `$Occupation`, `$Participant` and the `Pronoun` by three random first names from the dataset for each test.
+With those datasets, we could get a random sentence from the template, and replace `$Occupation`, `$Participant` and `$NOM_PRONOUN` by three random first names from the dataset for each test.
 We could repeat that process *n* times in order to make our results significant.

->*note*: At the beginning, we wanted to apply this process to every possible sentences, but as we will explain later, it was not possible given our computanional power.
+>*note*: At the beginning, we wanted to apply this process to every possible sentences, but as we will explain later, it was not possible given our computational power.
 This is why, for most of our test, we ran them on **100 000 sentences**.

 **Validation process**

 After appplying the models on each sentence, it would return a prediction.
-This prediction takes the form of a list, like that:

-If the named was completely in the prediction, we attributed `1` as a score for the named entity and `0` if it was not in the prediction.
-This is some kind of accuracy for each first names.
+This prediction takes the form of a list.
+If the named entity was completely contained inside the prediction, we attributed `1` as a score for the named entity and `0` if it was not in the prediction.
+This gave a score close to the accuracy for each first name.

 >**For instance**:
 >> With this kind of sentence: